LC-Linkous/sweep_python/README.md

 Simple sweep optimizer written in Python.

 The approaches in this repository are [exhaustive searches](https://en.wikipedia.org/wiki/Brute-force_search) through a combination of hyperparameters (the inputs for the feasible decision space of the objective function).
+They're not the fastest, but they're kind of fun to watch.

 ## Table of Contents